netket/netket/docs/docs/varstate.rst

     >>> -4.90 ± 0.14 [σ²=9.54, R̂=1.0062]

-The set of the last sampled samples can be accessed from the attribute :py:attr:`~netket.variational.MCState.samples`.
+The set of the last sampled samples can be accessed from the attribute :py:attr:`~netket.vqs.MCState.samples`.
 If you access the samples from this attribute, but you haven't sampled already, :code:`sample()` will be called automatically.

 Note that when you update the parameters, the samples are automatically discarded.

-Parameters can be accessed through the attribute :py:attr:`~netket.variational.VariationalState.parameters`, and you can modify them by assigning a new set of parameters to this attribute.
+Parameters can be accessed through the attribute :py:attr:`~netket.vqs.VariationalState.parameters`, and you can modify them by assigning a new set of parameters to this attribute.

 Note that parameters cannot in general be modified in place, as they are